 Generating an ortho-image from a high-resolution colorfull camerawork allows the generation of a metric orthophotograph that combines precision and textural richness of photography.

 Like orthoimages, orthophotographs enable a built element to be orthometrically measured.
-They are obtained after performing digital processing on a multitude of shots projected onto a geometry resulting from their own point cloud, calculated or taken from a lasergrammetric survey such that each point or pixel can be superimposed onto its corresponding map.
+They are obtained after performing digital processing on a multitude of shots projected onto a geometry resulting from their own point cloud, calculated or taken from a lasergrammetric survey so that each point or pixel can be superimposed onto its corresponding map.
 The orthophoto adds a colorimetric and radiometric value calibrated on the orthoimage.

 The detailed surveys performed by photogrammetry and/or lasergrammetry enable an accurate representation to be obtained of a specific element of a structure or of an architectural décor.
-These are of use when it is necessary to have a highly accurate representation for a study or in order to constitute archives for preventive conservation.
+They are of use when it is necessary to have a highly accurate representation for a study or in order to constitute archives for preventive conservation.

 Art Graphique & Patrimoine’s experts, specialists in heritage restoration, stonecutters and art historians, offer reconstructions combining precision and historical accuracy for renderings of remarkable quality.

 According to the study and the degree of precision sought, several levels of rendering can be offered by our 2D hub.